 That mutual trust represents a healthy culture, but it can also be fickle.
 If one side or the other breaks that trust, it can be incredibly difficult to regain, and will not happen overnight.

-Related read: how to create a strong culture of learning
+Related read: How to create a strong culture of learning

 Life may not always be positive, but there is more than just compensation that makes an organization a positive place to work.
 A positive workplace culture is one that focuses on the good wherever it may be.
 They don’t ignore what’s going wrong, but they also emphasize what’s going right, and work towards reframing challenges to move things in a positive direction.

 An entrepreneurial workplace does not necessarily mean that employees are in competition with their employer, or that they’ll suddenly run off to open a competing business.
 Entrepreneurial employees treat their work with an owner’s mindset.
-They take a more holistic view of each project and ensure that their actions are in line with the goals and desires of the company.
+They take a more holistic view of each project and ensure that their actions are in line with the goals and needs of the company.

 Autonomous cultures are similar to entrepreneurial ones except that the drive towards autonomy comes from the top.
-In an autonomous workplace, employees are trusted to make decisions independently and are given the freedom to do so without heavy oversight.
+In an autonomous workplace, employees are empowered to make decisions independently and are given the freedom to do so without heavy oversight.
 This can also lead to a healthy culture where employers are not worried about having to micromanage workers.

 A workplace that encourages physical fitness but expects employees to work 12 and 14-hour days is not a healthy workplace.
 Instead, a healthy workplace combines fitness and healthy snacks with things such as yoga, meditation, and a positive attitude towards vacation and family time.